rogalski/coroutines-101/SLIDES.md

 ---
 #### Basic properties
 - lightweight
-- only one coroutine runs at the single point in time (GIL is not an problem!)
+- only one coroutine runs at the single point in time (GIL is not an problem)

+---

 #### Where coroutines shine?
-IO-bound, network-bound problems!
+IO-bound, network-bound problems

-- We do not use 100% of CPU (we _sleep a lot_ waiting for a response).
+- We do not use 100% of CPU (we _sleep a lot_ waiting for a response)
-- In blocking code we waste a lot of cpu cycles.
+- In blocking code we waste a lot of cpu cycles
 - We have spare cpu cycles - why not use them to handle more requests _concurrently_?

-Coroutines helps us with exactly that.
+Coroutines helps us with exactly that

 ---